jahg117/FrameworkCucumber/docs/setup/bitbucket/README.md

-# Table of contents
+# Content

-1. Clone the repository
+Clone the repository for windows
 1. Tools
-        1. For Windows
 2. Git Configuration
 3. By HTTPS
-    4. By SSH
-        1. Generate SSH for Windows

 -----------------------

-# Clone the repository
+# Clone the repository for windows

-<a name="tools"></a>
 ## Tools

 ### For Windows